Remembering pastor killed as suspect hunt continues

-LYMAN, SC (WSPA) - A man police call armed and dangerous remains on the run accused of murder.
+LYMAN, S.C.
+(WSPA) – A man police call armed and dangerous accused of murder remains on the run Thursday night.

 We’re learning the man killed in Lyman Thursday was a beloved pastor.

-Police found Simeon James Frazier, Snr., with multiple gunshot wounds at his home on Tiara Ridge lane Thursday.
+Police found Simeon James Frazier, Sr., with multiple gunshot wounds at his home on Tiara Ridge Lane Thursday.

 The coroner said Frazier died at the hospital at 59-years-old.